 One of the projects that is currently close to my heart was conceived a few years ago.
-I embarked on a journey to produce a 10-part series of artistic productions under the theme “The War You Don’t See”, looking at how global conflicts (or movement and/or migration) impact and/or affect children’s lives.
+I embarked on a journey to produce a 10-part series of artistic productions under the theme “The War You Don’t See”, looking at how global conflicts and (forced) migration impact and/or affect children’s lives.
 So far, 5 productions have been produced or under production:

 - The Orphan Of Gaza (2015), which looked at how children make sense of living through a catastrophic bombardment.